 - Professional Care from Health Care Providers Such as Physical Therapists

 - Pain and Suffering

 - Possible Loss of Consortium Claims for Spouses of Injured Victims

 We have many years of experience in investigating and litigating construction site injuries, and in securing needed compensation for victims of these types of injuries.
-Our Boston injury lawyer knows how to find the evidence and answers we need.
+Our Boston construction accident lawyer William Kickham knows how to find the evidence and answers we need.
 We know how to prove liability, and we know how to maximize the compensation you deserve to receive for those injuries.
 If you or someone you know has been injured at a construction site in Massachusetts, contact us for a free, no-obligation consultation.